-AABB’s new Quality Systems Framework is the next step in the evolution of quality for the blood and biotherapies field, as well as a continuation of our efforts to ensure the highest level of quality and safety for all donors and patients.
+AABB's updated Quality Systems Essentials is the next step in the evolution of quality for the blood and biotherapies field, as well as a continuation of our efforts to ensure the highest level of quality and safety for all donors and patients.

-Will the QSF replace the current Quality System Essentials in all sets of AABB Standards?
+Will the updated QSEs replace the current Quality System Essentials in all sets of AABB Standards?

 Yes!
-Once the QSF language is finalized and approved, all sets of Standards that will be created following that date will incorporate the QSF language, replacing the current QSEs.
-The change will not occur retroactively.
+The updated QSEs language has been finalized and approved, is being incorporated into all sets of Standards that have been created since the spring of 2023.
+Note, the change will not occur retroactively.

-Will the QSF be a stand alone document?
+Will the updated QSEs be a stand alone document?

-The QSF will be presented as a stand alone document to assist users in their implementation.
-At this time there is no plan to have a separate accreditation associated with the QSF.
+At this time there is no plan to have a separate accreditation associated with the updated QSEs.

 Quality concepts have been at the heart of every edition of Standards that AABB has released since 1958 and, in that time, they have evolved from a system of safety and accuracy checks into a quality system that serve as the keystone to the work of transfusion medicine professionals throughout the world.